 With the opening of the John H. Dudley Memorial Library in EN2-109, students and faculty won’t have to make the long trek from the College of Engineering to University Library for research help.

-Even though a large percentage of the University Library’s resources are available online from any location.
+A large percentage of the University Library’s resources are available online from any location.
 However, consulting a librarian can be helpful for guidance for in-depth research, particularly for senior design projects, research papers, theses, and projects.

 The library has a small number of workstations and café seating and electrical outlets for laptop users.
 No food or drinks are allowed.